Time-multiplexed layer reuse for physical neural networks: Introduction

-Recent advances in AI performance are largely driven by the rapid growth in the number of trainable parameters of neural network models.
-Thus, PNNs must also support a comparable number of parameters to be competitive with current systems.
-For example, in Large Language Models (LLM), it is well known that increasing the number of parameters improves performance, as long as sufficient training time and data \cite{kaplan2020scaling} also exists.
-Therefore, to produce ever better LLMs, significant effort has been devoted to scaling up the size \cite{villalobos2022machine}.
-However, the number of parameters in published and demonstrated PNNs is low and, arguably, stagnating compared to that in conventional machine learning models (see Fig.~\ref{fig:FIGINTRO}).
-While recent LLMs have sizes of hundreds of billions of trainable parameters \cite{brown2020language} (Fig.~\ref{fig:FIGINTRO}, blue dots), the largest PNN demonstrations do not even reach a million (Fig.~\ref{fig:FIGINTRO}, other colors).
-For one, physical constraints inherent to non-electronic devices pose significant challenges to scaling up layer-wise parameters in neural networks.
+Physical constraints inherent to non-electronic devices often pose significant challenges to scaling up layer-wise parameters in PNNs.
 For example, diffraction divergence and physical footprint limit integration density in free space optics \cite{hu2024diffractive}, thermal crosstalk and footprint-loss tradeoff restrict scaling in integrated photonic circuits \cite{al2022scaling, biasi2022effect}, and coupling overhead and device variability hinder enlarging in spintronics \cite{grollier2020neuromorphic}.
-These challenges often require large and complex architectures to overcome, resulting in cost problems \cite{mcmahon2023physics}.
+Overcoming these challenges typically demands large and complex architectures, resulting in unfavorable cost problems \cite{mcmahon2023physics}.
 As a result, no existing PNN has yet matched the computational capacity of high-end electronic systems.